nimishathekkarath/super_simple_stock-_python/README.md

 - Class : This project has Class like Trade,Stock,CommonStock,PreferredStock and GlobalBeverageCorporationExchange.
 Here Stock is an abstract class for CommonStock and PreferredStock, Stock servers as a super class for these two classes.
 - Inheritance: Stock class servers as a super class for CommonStock and PreferredStock classes.
 - Data Encapsulation: @property is an inbuilt-python decorator and its mainly used to increase data encapsulation.
-- The code is make use of the other OOPS concepts like -Method
+- The code is making use of the other OOPS concepts like
-   -Object
+   - Method
+   - Object
-   -Data abstraction
+   - Data abstraction
-   -Polimorphism
+   - Polimorphism
  - I have included `loggers` and `exception handling`  also.